ABOUT SENATOR ANDREW LANZA

 Lanza has successfully championed improvements to Staten Island’s schools, parks and open spaces.
 He secured millions of dollars for new classrooms, computer and science labs, books, playgrounds and school safety improvements.
 Lanza also scored victories by saving many acres of open space and delivering tens of millions of dollars for new active and passive recreational parks.
 These include the first city soccer, baseball, and softball fields ever for Staten Island’s South Shore.
 He also secured a key agreement from Mayor Bloomberg to open a new police precinct on Staten Island.

-Senator Lanza currently serves as Chairman of the Senate Investigations and Government Operations Committee, Chairman of the Senate Infrastructure & Capital Investments Committee, Vice Chairman of the Senate Codes Committee, Co-Chairman of the Legislative Ethics Commission, and also as a member of the Senate Committees on Civil Service and Pensions, Education, Ethics, Finance, Insurance and Judiciary.
-He is also the Deputy Majority Leader for Government Oversight & Accountability and a Senate representative of the Metropolitan Transportation Authority Capital Review Board.
+Senator Lanza currently serves as Chairman of the Senate Codes Committee, Co-Chairman of the Legislative Ethics Commission, and a member of the Senate Committees on Civil Service and Pensions, Education, Ethics & Internal Governance, Finance, Insurance, Investigations & Government Operations, Judiciary and Rules.
+He is also the Assistant Senate Majority Whip.

-Lanza is known for advancing cutting edge legislation which keeps New York’s laws up to date in today’s world of constantly evolving technology.
+Lanza is known for advancing innovative legislation, which keeps New York’s laws up to date in today’s world of constantly evolving technology.
 He passed a law which makes Internet impersonation a crime and ensured that New York was the first state in the nation to require labels on video games.
-He also authored legislation which requires that GPS monitoring devices be issued with orders of protection.
+He also authored legislation, which requires that GPS monitoring devices be issued with orders of protection.

 As a former Assistant District Attorney in the office of Robert Morgenthau, Senator Lanza remains tough on crime in the Senate.
 He has sponsored important legislation against sexual predators in order to keep our children and neighbors safe from their despicable acts.
 He has also pushed for new laws to throw the book at those heartless criminals who attack and victimize our seniors.
 He continues to lead the fight to keep our neighborhoods safe.

-Lanza has successfully passed a number of landmark laws that were critical for Staten Island.
+Senator Lanza has successfully passed a number of landmark laws that were critical for Staten Island.
 He secured historic toll relief programs on all four Staten Island Bridges and codified comprehensive reforms to overhaul the Port Authority of New York and New Jersey to ensure greater transparency and accountability.
-Heauthored the groundbreaking new I-STOP legislation to address the prescription drug abuse epidemic in New York by creating an online database that enables doctors and pharmacists to report and track controlled narcotics in real-time.
-He also authored legislation which forced the City to restore bus service for 7th and 8th grade students and ensures that service cannot be unfairly taken from Staten Island children again.
+He also authored legislation, which forced the City to restore bus service for 7th and 8th grade students and ensures that service cannot be unfairly taken from Staten Island children again.

 In 2015, Lanza authored and passed historic legislation to prevent human trafficking and give greater protections to trafficked victims.
 The Trafficking Victims Protection and Justice Act will save lives by preventing the exploitation of children and adults who are victims of human trafficking.
 It also toughens penalties against those who buy and sell young women, men and children and reduces the stigma defendants may face when they are victims of the massive $32 billion sex trafficking industry.